Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

 Use multiple optimizers (like GANs)
 -----------------------------------
-To use multiple optimizers, return two or more optimizers from :meth:`pytorch_lightning.core.LightningModule.configure_optimizers`.
+To use multiple optimizers (optionally with learning rate schedulers), return two or more optimizers from :meth:`~pytorch_lightning.core.LightningModule.configure_optimizers`.

 .. testcode:: python